TheDrawingCoder-Gamer/anylandthing-json2bin/README.md

 Current problems
 - Damn Rotations :sob: Anylands rotation is... interesting to say the least.
 As of now, rotation is read as "Don't invert x, but invert y and z" and then it's converted to a quaternion with order of ZXY (which afaik is what unity uses).
 - Materials are not fully fleshed out.
 The only fully working materials I know are default (obviously) and unshaded because my test json is almost all unshaded.
+- Images; Currently any texture that is not in RGBA mode (which is basically all of them) simply doesn't work.
+This also messes up the base color.

 Pictures: